Stay 2 Days in Bergen, Norway

 Visit Bergenhus Fortress and the Fortress museum dedicated to the resistance movement during the Second World War.

-As a real gem Bergenhus features the medieval Haakon’s Hall, an impressive stone hall from the 13th century, located inside the fortress.
+As a real gem, Bergenhus features the medieval Haakon’s Hall, an impressive stone hall from the 13th century located inside the fortress.

 Today, Bergenhus is a popular concert venue and a feast hall for special events.

-There is still a large pond, Skansedammen, right next to the fire station, which is the pond from where the water was taken to extinguish the flames.
+There is still a large pond, Skansedammen, right next to the fire station, which is the pond from where water was taken to extinguish the flames.

 Every year, on 17th May, a cannon is fired up here to mark Norway’s National Day.

-In the afternoon you will enjoy the mountains and magnificent views of Bergen and the seascape.
+In the afternoon, you will enjoy the mountains and magnificent views of Bergen and the seascape.

 Ride the Fløibanen funicular from the city centre up Mount Fløien into Bergen´s surrounding mountains where you can hike in the scenic nature.
-In a few minutes you will be way above the busy city.
+In a few minutes, you will be way above the busy city.

-In the evening you will be back at Bryggen for a well-deserved, outstanding restaurant experience!
+In the evening, you will be back at Bryggen for a well-deserved, outstanding restaurant experience!

 You can also make Bergen part of a trip along the Norwegian West Coast: Things to Do in Norway – Trip West Coast – Fjords & Cities 12 Days